Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability: Model and Performance Metrics

 \subsection{A game theoretic model}

-This paper focuses on deriving distributed mechanisms for attaining near optimal solutions to covering problem where the individual agents make independent covering choices in response to local available information.
-Specifically, in this section we assume that each agent $i$ has information only regarding the resources that the agent can select, i.e., the resources $\aee_i \subseteq \ree$.
+This paper focuses on deriving distributed mechanisms for attaining near optimal solutions to covering problem where the individual agents make independent choices in response to local available information.
+Specifically, in this section we assume that each agent $i$ has information only regarding the resources that the agent can select.
 Rather than directly specifying a decision-making process, here we focus on the design of local agent objective functions that adhere to these informational dependencies and will ultimately be used to guide the agents' selection process.
-To that end, we consider the framework of distributed welfare games \cite{MardenWierman13} where each agent is associated with a local utility or objective function $U_i : \mathcal{A} \rightarrow \arr$ and for any allocation $a = (a_i, a_{-i}) \in \aee$, the utility of agent $i$ is
+To that end, we consider the framework proposed in \cite{Gairing09} where each agent is associated with a local utility or objective function $U_i : \mathcal{A} \rightarrow \arr$, and for any allocation $a = (a_i, a_{-i}) \in \aee$, the utility of agent $i$ is

-where $|a|_r$ captures the number of agents that choose resource $r$ in the allocation $a$, i.e. the cardinality of the set $\{ i\in N: a_i=r\}$, and $f: \mathbb{N} \rightarrow \arr$ defines the fractional benefit awarded to each agent for selecting a given resource in allocation $a$.
-We will refer to $f$ as the \emph{distribution rule} throughout.
-Note that an agent's utility function in \eqref{eq:ut} is consistent with the local information available as it only depends on the resource that the agent selected, the number of agents that also selected this resource, as well as the distribution rule $f$ and relevant resource value $v_r$\footnote{A different and apparently less restrictive choice might entail assigning different distribution rules to different players.
-However, given the anonymity and symmetry with which players' decisions enter in the welfare function $W$, working in this larger set of admissible utility functions will not improve the best achievable performance.
-For this reason, in the following we focus on utility functions of the form \eqref{eq:ut}.}.
-We will express such a welfare sharing game by the tuple $G=\left\{N, \ree, \{\aee_i\}_{i\in N}, f, \{v_r\}_{r \in \ree} \right\}$ and drop the subscripts on the above sets, e.g., denote $\{v_r\}_{r \in \ree}$ as simply $ \{v_r\}$, for brevity.
+\DP{where $|a|_r$ captures the number of agents that choose resource $r$ in the allocation $a$, i.e., the cardinality of the set $\{ i\in N: a_i=r\}$, and $f: \mathbb{N} \rightarrow \arr$ defines the fractional benefit of the resource valuation awarded to each agent for selecting a given resource in an allocation $a$.
+In order to evaluate this utility, it is important to highlight that each agent $i$ is required to observe (i) the resources in its action set and (ii) the number of other agents covering each of these resources.
+We will refer to $f$ as the \emph{distribution rule} throughout.}\footnote{\DP{The structure of utility functions considered in \eqref{eq:ut} is common in the literature and falls under the framework of networked cost-sharing games or distributed welfare games, c.f., \cite{MardenWierman13}.
+This paper focuses on characterizing the optimal performance guarantees attainable with this utility structure.
+Once such guarantees are known, one can evaluate whether or not it is desirable to raise or lower the informational dependence on the utility structure.}} We will express such a $n$-agent welfare sharing game by the tuple $G^n=\left\{N, \ree, \{\aee_i\}_{i\in N}, f, \{v_r\}_{r \in \ree} \right\}$ and drop the subscripts on the above sets, e.g., denote $\{v_r\}_{r \in \ree}$ as $ \{v_r\}$, for brevity.

 The goal of this paper is to derive the distribution rule $f$ that optimizes the performance of the emergent collective behavior.
 Here, we focus on the concept of pure Nash equilibrium as a model for this emergent collective behavior \cite{Nash50}.
 A pure Nash equilibrium, which we will henceforth refer to as just an equilibrium, is defined as an allocation $a^{\rm ne} \in \aee$ such that for all $i \in N$ and for all $a_i\in\aee_i$, we have